Off-Page SEO

 Here are some common types of link schemes:

-• Link farms: A link farm is a website or a collection of websites that are created for the sole purpose of linking to each other in order to manipulate search engine rankings and gain visibility.
-These websites may sell links to other websites, which goes against Google's guidelines.
+Link farms: A link farm is a website or a collection of websites that are created for the sole purpose of linking to each other to manipulate rankings.
+Sometimes link farms also sell links.
+If caught, Google will penalize the link farm network and any sites buying links from it.

 Why Are Link Schemes Bad?